LPA Learning

 If livestock encounter persistent chemicals, the meat produced may contain unacceptably high chemical residues, impacting on food safety and market access.
 Similarly, physical contaminants such as wire could cause harm to animals and people if they become lodged in meat tissue.

-Repercussions of selling livestock with unacceptable levels of persistent chemicals or physical contaminants, may include failure to be paid for the livestock, and possible legal liability for the resulting costs faced by processors and the rest of the supply chain.
+Repercussions of selling livestock that are chemically, physically or biologically contaminated, may not being paid for the livestock, and possible legal liability for the resulting costs faced by processors and the rest of the supply chain.

-A map of the property identifying any risk areas.
+A map of the property identifying any contamination risks.
+It can also be used to for biosecurity risk management.

-The location of old batteries, farm rubbish tips, old painted timbers, commercial painted surfaces, machinery and any potential chemical storage or disposal area. or land which shares a boundary with public land (eg. roadways. railways. state forest. national park) should be highlighted on the map.
+The location of old batteries, old dip sites, farm rubbish tips, old painted timbers, commercial painted surfaces, machinery, chemical storage or disposal areas, land treated with recycled water and land which shares a boundary with public land (e.g., roadways. railways. state forest. national park) should be highlighted on the map.

-This will ensure a livestock producer is doing all they can to prevent unacceptable levels of persistent chemicals and physical contaminants entering the meat they produce.
+This will ensure a livestock producer is doing all they can to prevent livestock becoming contaminated and ensure the resulting meat they produce is safe to eat.

 Animals that may have been exposed to physical contaminants such as broken needles, buckshot or wire need to be identified and this information must be shared with the buyer.
 You will need to keep records of animals that may have been exposed to these contaminants.